Halting Plant Extinction

 Co-chaired by Dr Julieth Serrano, Post Doctoral Researcher at Bioresilience and Professor Peter Hollingsworth FRSE, Director of Science at the Royal Botanic Garden Edinburgh, the prestigious panel includes four biodiversity and conservation scientists, representing leaders and front-line workers in the global plant conservation effort:

 - Professor Jin Chen, Xishuangbanna Botanic Garden, China

 - Professor Sandra Díaz, National University of Córdoba, Argentina

-- Professor Corneille Ewango, Okapi Faunal Reserve, Democratic Republic of Congo
+- Professor Corneille Ewango, Professor at the University of Kisangani, the Democratic Republic of the Congo

 - Dr Malin Rivers, Head of Conservation Prioritisation, Botanic Gardens Conservation International

-We will explore how the panel sees the future for plant conservation.
-Join us as we cover key areas such as whether zero extinction is achievable, the balance between species and habitat-based conservation programmes, and how can botanic gardens make a long-term contribution to preventing extinction.
-We will explore these questions and more through looking at examples of success and failure at all stages of the conservation journey, with the insight of our leading experts.
+We explore how the panel sees the future for plant conservation.
+Key areas covered include whether zero extinction is achievable, the balance between species and habitat-based conservation programmes, and how botanic gardens can make a long-term contribution to preventing extinction.
+We explore these questions and more through looking at examples of success and failure at all stages of the conservation journey, with the insight of our leading experts.